Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Abstract

 \section{Abstract}

 Newton's method may exhibit slower convergence than vanilla Gradient Descent in its initial phase on strongly convex problems.
 Classical Newton-type multilevel methods mitigate this but, like Gradient Descent, achieve only linear convergence near the minimizer.
 We introduce an adaptive multilevel Newton-type method with a principled automatic switch to full Newton once its quadratic phase is reached.
 The local quadratic convergence for strongly convex functions with Lipschitz continuous Hessians and for self-concordant functions is established and confirmed empirically.
 Although per-iteration cost can exceed that of classical multilevel schemes, the method is efficient and consistently outperforms Newton's method, Gradient Descent, and the multilevel Newton method, indicating that second-order methods can outperform first-order methods even when Newton's method is initially slow.
+The promising empirical results open new avenues for designing reduced-cost second- and high-order methods with extremely fast convergence rates.

 \begin{MSCcodes} 90C30, 90C25, 49M15, 65K05 \end{MSCcodes}